When is Veterans Day 2023?

 Two million veterans served during the Korean War.

 Why Veterans Day is Important

-An estimated 20 percent of Veterans of Iraq and Afghanistan suffer from post-traumatic stress disorder or major depression, according to government statistics, and you’d be surprised at how valuable it can be to veterans to feel valued by civilians for their service and sacrifice.
+An estimated 20% of veterans of Iraq and Afghanistan suffer from post-traumatic stress disorder or major depression, according to government statistics.
+You’d be surprised at how much it means to veterans to feel valued by civilians for their services and sacrifices.

-Veterans face disproportionate rates of homelessness, deficits in educational achievement, a struggle to find employment and often, have to deal with devastating wounds.
-In many cases, post-traumatic stress disorder makes it hard for them to integrate into regular society.
+Veterans face disproportionate rates of homelessness, deficits in educational achievement, a struggle to find employment, and often have to deal with devastating wounds.
+In many cases, post-traumatic stress disorder makes it hard for them to reintegrate into regular society.
 By understanding these challenges, we can all reach across those divides and make sure veterans have the best possible chance of having a healthy and fulfilling life after their service.